Learning to Act Safely with Limited Exposure and Almost Sure Certainty

+As argued previously, we will focus firstly on the flawless setting ($M=0$ in \eqref{eq:assured-rl}), which amounts to:

+Notice that, since $D_t$ only takes values $0$ or $1$, \eqref{eq:flawless-assured-rl2} can be equivalently put in either of the following two ways:

-where both expectations are taken over the trajectories induced by $\pi$.
-While this is a case of a cumulative constraint in expectation which could be put in Lagrangian form (see e.g., \cite{2019.Paternainyfa}\cite{2020.Ding}), we take an alternative approach that will lead to finite time detection.
-Notice that because $D_t$ is, by definition, non-negative, we can decouple this constraint and force each damage indicator to be null, that is,
+The representation \eqref{eq:cumulative_constrained_problem} is a cumulative constraint in expectation, which could be put in Lagrangian form (see e.g., \cite{2019.Paternainyfa}\cite{2020.Ding}) in order to solve a primal-dual problem.
+We take an alternative approach that will lead to finite time detection, and resort to \eqref{eq:a.s.constraint} instead.
+Our goal then is to solve:

-Notice that the factor $\gamma^t$ in the constraint of \eqref{eq:cumulative_constrained_problem} is unsubstantial.
-On the other hand, its presence in the cost is retained to ensure that the sum of rewards remains bounded.
-However, $\gamma$ could be also set to one in the cost of \eqref{eq:cumulative_constrained_problem} if the number of times the system outputs a non-zero reward is finite, as it would be the case of an MDP with an almost-sure absorbent state with zero damage.